 Exhibition stand rental relates to larger custom-built exhibition stands which consist of a bespoke frame, usually made of aluminium, onto which printed graphics are attached.

 These stands are designed for space-only exhibits as their frame allows for a more individual design than traditional shell-schemes.

 Because of the cost of buying one of these stands outright and the difficulties of storing the large frames, they are usually rented out by a supplier for a particular show.

-Not sure whether you want to hire or buy your trade show booth at your event?
+Not sure whether you want to rent or buy your trade show booth at your event?
 We have outlined the following reasons for choosing each of these options: